-- Timing of criminal record inquiry: Permitted only after a conditional offer of employment is extended to the applicant.
+- Timing of criminal record inquiry: Permitted only after a conditional offer of employment is extended to the candidate.

 - Prohibited inquiries: Employers may not inquire into whether:

-- The applicant has been arrested for a matter that did not result in a conviction;
+- The candidate has been arrested for a matter that did not result in a conviction;

-- The applicant has a first conviction for trespass, disturbing the peace, or misdemeanor assault in the second degree; or
+- The candidate has a first conviction for trespass, disturbing the peace, or misdemeanor assault in the second degree; or

-- The applicant has a misdemeanor conviction, if at least three years have passed since the date of conviction and the date that any period of incarceration for the misdemeanor ended.
+- The candidate has a misdemeanor conviction, if at least three years have passed since the date of conviction and the date that any period of incarceration for the misdemeanor ended.